 This week’s easy quilt block is made of nine small fabric squares arranged in a checkerboard pattern.
-The graphic on the left shows the two kinds of nine-patch blocks you can make from two fabrics.
+The graphic above shows the two kinds of nine-patch blocks you can make from two fabrics.
 That’s what I will show you how to do in this post.

 You can also make a scrappy nine-patch block, where every square in the checkerboard is a different fabric.
 The cutting and sewing are the same, but the look is quite different.

 The versatile nine-patch is one of the basic quilt blocks every quilter can make good use of.
 While nine patches may look fussy, they actually go together very fast with strip piecing.
 This tutorial shows you how to make strip pieced nine-patches.

 - Fabric strips in two colors, one lighter and one darker

 - Rotary cutter

 - See-through cutting ruler

 - Cotton or polyester thread in a neutral color like beige or pale grey.
 I use 40- or 50-weight cotton thread from Aurifil.